Hewlbern/DataExploration/README.md

 ## Other Dependencies
 1. SCATS is premised upon the faultless functioning of each lanes loop detector.
 This is magnified by subsequent SCATS ‘calculations’ and further assumptions which SCATS applies to the raw sourced information from the loop detector, including ‘smoothing and damping’ data the loop detector provides (sic), to compensate for ‘occasional significant fluctuation’, attributed to ‘various causes’.
-#### 2. SCATS for “the first time being lets humans decide for themselves if a detector is faulty and to otherwise ignore the SCATS calculations and operations (paraphrased)”.
+#### 2. SCATS for “the first time lets humans decide for themselves if a detector is faulty and to otherwise ignore the SCATS calculations and operations (paraphrased)”.
 This concession, ultimately relies on user knowledge to displace SCATS calculations and ignore the erroneous volume calculations based on SCATS utter dependency upon faultless operation of loop detectors.
     - Can we find this feature “(that) SCATS involves human user to decide for themselves if a detector is faulty and no longer detecting vehicles as they pass by.” and make necessary traffic management decisions, anywhere in the SCATS promotional materials available online today, alternatively will the ‘caveat emptor’ raised in the above dissertation be raised by the vendor?.
 #### Interestingly, the official SCATS manual is less than helpful on targeting readers to potential issues of concern.